Five of the Most Amazing Landmarks in South America04 March, 2021

 Machu Picchu in Peru

 These ancient ruins are both visually stunning and dramatic, perched precariously atop a soaring mountain side that towers above the Urubamba Valley in Peru.
 Majestic, graceful and imposing in equal measure, Machu Picchu was initially built around 1450 but had been abandoned less than 100 years later.
-Since rediscovered and restored as a major tourist attraction, it is now one of the most beguiling natural wonders in South America.
+Since rediscovered and restored as a major tourist attraction in Peru, it is now one of the most beguiling natural wonders in South America.

 A little more well-known, Easter Island’s mysterious and iconic monumental statues were initially created by the Rapanui people.
 These Pacific Islanders lived on the remote Chilean island, although their heritage and history prior to settling remains unknown.
 They did establish a tradition of sculpture and architectural excellence, however, and the Easter Island heads serve as the physical embodiment of this.
 Arguably one of the most famous tourist attractions in the world, Easter Island is a must-visit location for any global traveller.

 The Conrad Punta del Este Resort

 Located in Uruguay, this man-made resort is renowned as the finest and most luxurious casino resort in the whole of South America, easily the equivalent of USA real money casinos.
 Featuring traditional gaming against a stunning backdrop of natural beauty and stunning, golden coastlines, this is an ideal location whether you are an avid gambler or simply someone who wants to enjoy a lavish beach holiday.
 If you do intend to chance your arm at the tables, however, be sure to hone your skills and play roulette online, using a site like bestaustraliancasinosites casino, prior to making a commitment.

 The Nazca Lines in Peru